tpierrain/NFluent/ReadMe.md

 New feature to be added?
 ------------------------
 + If you want to join the project and contribute: __[check this out before](./CONTRIBUTING.md)__ before, but be our guest.
-+ If you don't want to contribute on the library, but you need a feature not yet implemented, don't hesitate to request it on the __[NFluent-Discuss google group](https://groups.google.com/forum/#!forum/nfluent-discuss)__.
++ If you don't want to contribute to the library, but you need a feature not yet implemented, don't hesitate to request it on the __[NFluent-Discuss google group](https://groups.google.com/forum/#!forum/nfluent-discuss)__.
 __In any cases: you are welcome!__

 Other resources